 BSc (Hons) MIMA MITAI

-With a Bachelor of Science (1st class honours) in Mathematics with Business Management from Birmingham University, Dean has also undertaken specialist training in accident investigation and CCTV analysis, and holds an Award in Vehicle Examination from the Institute of the Motor Industry.
-Dean is also certified to collect and interpret data from Event Data Recorders.
+With a Bachelor of Science (1st class honours) in Mathematics with Business Management from Birmingham University, Dean has also undertaken specialist training in accident investigation and CCTV analysis.
+He holds an Award in Vehicle Examination from the Institute of the Motor Industry and is certified to collect and interpret data from Event Data Recorders.
 He has also examined digital tachograph data (both 1Hz and 4Hz) to determine speeds, distances and deceleration rates as well as route tracing.

 For over 5 years Dean prepared and delivered collision investigation training in the UK and overseas.
-This involved teaching the fundamental mathematics, physics and reconstruction techniques as well as the practical understanding required to formally practice as a collision investigator.
+This involved teaching the fundamental mathematics, physics and reconstruction techniques as well as the practical elements required to formally practice as a collision investigator.

 Dean is an experienced expert witness, having presented oral evidence in Magistrates’, Coroners’, Crown and High Courts, in both Civil and Criminal cases, including giving evidence remotely.